jgdemattos/materialPosts/README.md

 npm start
 ```

-You should have the [Readable API Server](https://github.com/udacity/reactnd-project-readable-starter) from udacity
+To run locally, you should have the [Readable API Server](https://github.com/udacity/reactnd-project-readable-starter) from udacity

 install